Kryashens

-Kryashens (керәшен(нәр), /tt/, кряшены; sometimes called Baptised Tatars (крещёные тата́ры)) are a sub-group of the Volga Tatars, frequently referred to as one of the minority ethnic groups in Russia.
+Kryashens (керәшен(нәр), /tt/, кряшены; sometimes called Baptised Tatars (крещёные тата́ры)) are a subgroup of the Volga Tatars, frequently referred to as one of the minority ethnic groups in Russia.
 They are mostly found in Tatarstan and in Udmurtia, Bashkortostan and Chelyabinsk Oblast.

-Kryashens are Orthodox Christians and some of them regard themselves as being different from other Tatars even though most Kryashen dialects differ only slightly from the Central dialect of the Tatar language and do not differ from the accents of the Tatar Muslims in the same areas.
+Kryashens are Orthodox Christians, and some of them regard themselves as being different from other Tatars even though most Kryashen dialects differ only slightly from the central dialect of the Tatar language and do not differ from the accents of the Tatar Muslims in the same areas.

 The 2010 census recorded 34,882 Kryashens in Russia.

 History

 Scholars associate the formation of groups of Kryashens with the process of voluntary and violent Christianization of Muslim and Animist Volga Tatars during the 16th to 19th centuries.
 The first wave of Kryashens were the result of forced conversions soon after the Russian conquest of the Kazan and Astrakhan Khanates.
 However, most of these converts reverted to Islam and Christianity made little headway among the Tatars.

 A more lasting and significant presence of Kryashens emerged during a period of mosque destruction and anti-Muslim oppression from the Russian authorities during the 18th century.
 During the reign of Anna of Russia, many Muslims were forced or pressured to convert.
 New converts were exempted from paying taxes, were granted certain privileges, and were given better resources for the learning of their new faith.
 Many Tatars converted for economic or political reasons.
 Many continued to secretly practice Islam and were crypto-Muslims.
 By the end of the 19th century, several thousand once again had reverted to Islam.
 However, by the early 20th century, there was a significant Kryashen population that still continues to exist, though in smaller numbers than in the past.

 In recent times the Kryashens have assimilated with Russians and other Tatar groups.
 There is a high intermarriage rate with Russians.

 During Soviet times, an alternative version of the ethnogenesis of Kryashens emerged, which suggested that their ancestors adopted Christianity voluntarily during the times of Volga Bulgaria.

-Historian Maxim Glukhov connected their roots to Keraites.
+Kryashen Tatar historian Maxim Glukhov connected their roots to Keraites.